Charlie Gallagher (footballer, born 1940)

 Charles Gallagher (3 November 1940 – 11 July 2021) was a footballer who played as an inside forward.
 At club level he played mainly for Celtic, as well as Dumbarton.
 Born in Scotland, he represented the Republic of Ireland at international level, making two appearances for the team in 1967.
 He was a member of the renowned Lisbon Lions team that won the European Cup in May 1967.

 Early life

 Gallagher was born in Glasgow on 3 November 1940.
-His parents came from County Donegal, Ireland and one of his cousins, Pat Crerand, also played for Celtic.
+His parents came from County Donegal, Ireland and one of his cousins, Paddy Crerand, also played for Celtic.
 Gallagher first played football for St. John's (Gorbals) Boys' Guild in 1952 and Holyrood Senior Secondary the following year.
 He went on to play for Kilmarnock Amateurs in 1955 and Yoker Athletic in 1958.
 John Murphy, his secondary school physical education teacher who also served as an announcer at Parkhead on match days, recommended him to Celtic.